 The connections for power and communication are made under the cabinet.
 The transducer cable is connected using a large proprietary plug on the side wall.

-The Transceiver Unit has been designed to be mounted on the bulkhead.
+The Transceiver Unit has been designed to be mounted on the bulkhead in the sonar room.
 It is fitted with powerful shock absorbers to withstand the violent motions of a vessel at sea.